joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ## Future work
-The original  code was ugly (and not hard!), I built a clearer and more fully featured version for the Autumn Term 2024 classes.
-There is a lot still to do though.
+* The original  code was ugly (and not hard!), I built a clearer and more fully featured version for the Autumn Term 2024 classes.

-I'd like to get the code to work on a proper sever so that the I could see the map being built up in real time as the students filled in their answers.
+* I'd like to get the code to work on a proper sever so that the I could see the map being built up in real time as the students filled in their answers.
 That would tighten up the feedback loop considerably.
 I'd also like the interface with Moodle to be much more clean and automatic.
+* The mapping code doesn't properly account for late people - if someone arrives _after_ everybody has counted then there should be a system to correctly insert them into the map.
+* The 'putting the stuff on the college systems' stage is very long.
+I'm working on getting the admin access to make that fast.

 ## Random Extra Tips
 * Works best halfway through the lecture - people turning up late is unhelpful for the data.
 * In general the data is much nosier than I have presented here - it would be accurate to describe this as 'a system where bad actors are obvious if you want to go and look for them' rather than 'a system where bad actors are prevented from adding bad data'

-⁰ In a recent presentation I also claimed that the increase in attendance was due to me making my lectures very interactive so I probably need to get a bit more evidence for that...

 # Autumn 2024
 For Autumn 2024 I did some improvements to the script.
 The mapping is now much quicker.
 Here's an example of the current version of the code.
 (Obviously these are fake names)